spring-media/red-sourcepoint-cmp/src/vue/vuex/sourcepoint/README.md

 # sourcepoint Vuex Module

-## Effects
+## Plugins

 ### reloadPageOnReject

-This effect reloads the page after a vendor or purpose has been rejected.
+This plugin reloads the page after a vendor or purpose has been rejected.

 ## Example